Editorial Process and Peer Review

 Case reports must not exceed 1200 words (excluding references, tables, and figure legends).
-Case reports can be signed by no more than five authors and can have no more than ten references and five figures or tables.
+Case reports can be submitted by a maximum of 5 authors and must have no more than 10 references and 5 figures or tables.

 Letters to the Editor

 Letters to the Editor must not exceed 500 words (excluding references).
-An abstract is not required with this type of manuscripts.
-A letter can be signed by no more than four authors and can have no more than five references and 1 figure or table.
+An abstract is not required with this type of manuscript.
+A letter to editor can be submitted by a maximum of 4 authors and must have no more than 5 references and 1 figure or table.

 References and Citations

-You can download the Endnote Style file of Ankara Medical Journal here, for your manuscripts in English.
+You can download the Endnote Style file of Ankara Medical Journal here

-If the source numbers are consecutive in the sentences which are referring to more than one source, the first source-last source should be written (e.g., Hypertension is an important health problem.6-9), whereas non-consecutive sources should be given with commas (e.g., The prevalence of Hypertension is on rise.3-7,13,20).
+If the reference numbers are consecutive in the sentences which are referring to more than one reference, the first reference-last reference should be written (e.g., Hypertension is an important health problem.6-9

 Examples for both situations;